Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 - Make a git commit after each root component has been refactored. after the commit has been made.
 - Update the status from `[x]` to `[*]` after the commit hase been made and the working state is clear.
 - Mark components with `[~]` if they depend on other components that need to be refactored first
+- After each commit, use `terminal-notifier` to notify yourself that the commit has been made.

 ### Shadcn Components